sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 To make the configuration in sync from top to bottom,  If there was any configurations done by user, it should have been removed by CLI or configMgr system.
 BufferOrch in the orchagent will get the queue and prioritygroup from configDB and break the association.

-To avoid any timing issue and make sure the dependencies were removed before removing the port itself, we will add “queue-setting”, “pg-setting”, and “buffer-setting” flags in the Port Class, the flags were set when BufferOrch changed the settings from configuration, and will be cleared when the configuration were removed.
-And when we delete the port, the orchagent should check the flags to be cleared before removing it and retry.

 ### Port counter and Queue counter
 Orchagent is passing a flex counter map to syncd to pull the counters periodically.
 Whenever we remove/add ports, we should update that counter map.